 The reason that General Purpose Intelligence is incredibly important is that it enables the rapid compounding of innovation to produce additional exponential improvements.
 This model is a paradigm shift because machines learns from examples, rather than being explicitly programmed for a particular purpose.

 Existing Artificial Intelligence has already surpassed current human cognitive and perception capabilities in many areas.
 Fraud detection, oil and gas exploration and cancerous tumor detection are all areas where this super-human expertise has been demonstrated.
-In many areas in medicine and genomics, there is just too much data to humanly process and machines can embrace a much broader and wider data set.
-AI capabilities come in a wide variety of applications ranging from the military’s ability to identify tanks and missiles on the battle field to smart toys from companies such as ANKI.
-Human-sized robots such as Azimo can run, walk and dance and can also display intelligence and simulated emotion.
+In many areas in medicine and genomics, there is just too much data to humanly process, and machines can embrace a much broader and wider data set.
+AI capabilities come in a wide variety of applications ranging from the military’s ability to identify tanks and missiles on the battlefield to smart toys from companies such as ANKI.
+Human-sized robots such as Azimo can run, walk, dance, and display intelligence and simulated emotion.

 Making sure AI has a great future

 The danger from combining General AI applications with autonomous robotics is real.
 Programs that can modify their own code or reset their goal or reward functions need to be controlled at all cost as they can easily become detrimental to humans.
 With the recent convergence of Neuro-Science, Computer Science and Robotics, many autonomous machines are already a reality.

 Hollywood had created multiple examples of useful AI machines as well as AIs that have gone extremely bad.
 Movies such as Terminator, X-Machina and Star Trek either evoke horror or wonder.
 No one has a problem with autonomous cars that can successfully navigate a congested street or robotic nurses, however AIs that eliminate jobs such as doctors, lawyers and accountants or potentially even go rogue against humanity have to be managed carefully.
 The next generation of AIs are likely to drastically enhance task efficiency and make many professional business processes obsolete, but AI will also give rise to many new business models and industries.